brollup/brollup/src/constructive/entry/combinator/README.md

 # Combinator
 A `Combinator` is a sub-element of a broader `Entry`, representing a specific action, whether calling a smart contract or transferring value within the system.
 An `Entry` contains one or more `Combinator` bundled together, each defining actions that affect the global state.

-`Brollup` employs 11 types of combinators:
+Cube employs 11 types of combinators:

 | Combinator       |  Description                                                          |
 |:-----------------|:----------------------------------------------------------------------|